-The Group's interest rate risk relates to interest bearing liabilities.
+The Group's interest rate risk relates to amounts due from joint ventures.

 The Group's policy is to obtain the most favourable interest rates available without increasing its foreign currency exposure.
 The Group constantly monitors its interest rate risk and does not utilise forward contracts or other arrangements for trading or speculative purposes.
 As at the financial year end, there were no such arrangements, interest rate swap contracts or other derivative instruments outstanding.